carneliansearch/carneliansearch.com/src/insights/open-the-bible-uk-appoints-inaugural-executive-director.md

     was required to launch the ministry in the UK with initial support from a team in the US.
   quote: >-
-    When we as a new charity began to think about appointing a Executive Director, we were not sure where to begin!
+    When we as a new charity began to think about appointing an Executive Director, we were not sure where to begin!
 With sound advice from a Christian brother we contacted Carnelian Search.
 What a joy it was to see them, after much discussion, grasp our vision for the charity, and help us